How Do I Choose: Individual or Group Sessions for Addiction Treatment?

-How do I choose the right treatment center: Individual or group sessions?
+How do I choose: Individual or group sessions for addiction treatment?

 A. Tom Horvath, Ph.D., ABPP

 Are you searching for the “right” treatment center for you or a loved one?
-This article is written to suggest that pre-established “programs” of treatment are not the best approach.
+This article is written to suggest that pre-established “programs” (individual or group sessions for addiction treatment) of treatment are not the best approach.
 Rather, there are as many roads to recovery as there are individuals.
 Treatment centers need to support you on your own path to recovery, not push you into a generalized recovery path that may be slightly helpful to many people, but not exactly helpful to anyone.

 If you were looking for the “right” center, there are many factors you would need to consider.
 Are all of the substances that you use included?
 A program just for drinkers may not be suitable if you also have concerns about other substances.
 Do you have relatedaddictive behaviors, like gambling, overeating or an eating disorder?
 Are your related issues included?
 For instance, are anxiety, depression, trauma, panic, bipolar disorder or mood swings, attention-deficit disorder or other concerns, if relevant to you, going to be addressed?
 Can your health problems be identified and treated?
 If you need to develop better health habits (e.g., around sleep, exercise, food, hygiene, etc.), will these concerns be addressed?
 Will there be opportunity to include family members or other significant people in your life?
 On the other hand, will you be required to include people who, for various good reasons, it might be better not to include for now?